Section 13 of the Canadian Human Rights Act: Canadian Islamic Congress and Maclean's

-Marc Lemire

-When investigating Marc Lemire's website, CHRC investigators were alleged to have tapped into the secured Wi-Fi router of a 26-year-old Ottawa woman who lived near the commission's headquarters in order to avoid revealing the commission's IP address.
-Lemire filed criminal complaints concerning this issue with the Ottawa Police Service and the Royal Canadian Mounted Police (RCMP).
-The office of the Privacy Commissioner of Canada conducted an investigation of the allegations, finding no evidence that the CHRC had accessed the individual's internet connection during the course of their investigation, and that "the association of [the individual's] internet address to the rights commission likely was 'simply a mismatch' on the part of a third party."

 Imam Al-Hayiti

 In December 2008, the Commission declined to investigate a complaint against Imam Abou Hammad Sulaiman al-Hayiti, a Montreal Salafist Muslim who was accused of inciting hatred against homosexuals, Western women, and Jews, in a book he published on the Internet.
 The National Post accused the Commission of selectively applying the Act to Christians and Conservatives, noting that it believes that Al-Hayiti should be allowed to promote any particular interpretation of Islam, or any other religion, but that the Human Rights Commissions practice a politically correct double standard.
 La Presse published an editorial criticizing the commission for its decision.

 Support and criticism

 Criticism

 Before its repeal, section 13 attracted criticism from those who viewed it as unwarranted infringement on freedom of expression.